spetey/borda-vote/README.md

 ## 📄 License

-[Add your preferred license here]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🐛 Issues & Support

 Found a bug or need help?
-Please [open an issue](https://github.com/yourusername/borda-vote/issues) with:
+Please [open an issue](https://github.com/spetey/borda-vote/issues) with:
 - Your PHP version
 - Steps to reproduce the problem
 - Any error messages